buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/library_gel_extraction.md

 Chantal Koechli, and Nick Youngblut (2011-2014)

-Updated: Cassi Wattenburger 4/20/18 (increased amount of SybrSafe and gel dye to add)
+Updated: Cassi Wattenburger 4/20/18 (increased amount of SybrSafe and gel dye to add, voltage)

 ## Printing this protocol